-All pupils are expected to comply with the dress code and maintain a high standard of appearance.
+All pupils are expected to comply with the dress code (school uniform) and maintain a high standard of appearance.
 The support of parents in this regard is appreciated.

 Years 1 to 6 inclusive: